Orinamhe/market_campaign_analysis/README.md

 The dataset in a CSV file format, comprised 18 columns with 9,900 rows.
 The CSV file was imported into MS SQL Server for cleaning, manipulation and exploratory analysis.

-Find detailed sql queries in the repository.
+Find detailed sql queries for exploratory data analysis in the repository.

-After exploratory analysis, dataset was aggregated and exported to Power BI for visualization and report.
+After exploratory analysis, dataset was exported to Power BI via the SQL Server connection for visualization and report.

 ![image](https://github.com/user-attachments/assets/61aee0ab-690e-4bb5-a092-839f3bed4d47)